 Each planning area has been divided into cells comprising 10 minutes of latitude and 10 minutes of longitude (10×10 cells).
-The cells within each planning area are classified by the depth of the cell at its centroid using published bathymetric data from the National Oceanic and Atmospheric Administration (NOAA).
+The cells within each planning area are classified by the depth of the cell at its centroid using published bathymetric data from NOAA.
 Five different depth ranges were used, based on platform and pipeline characteristics applicable for infrastructure at those depths.
 The radius of fishery buffer zones is set at 805 meters for all ranges except for Depth Range 3, where the buffer zone increases with depth.
 The depth ranges and platform types associated with each range are listed below.

-- Depth Range 1: 0 m 60 m; Fixed Platforms and Buried Pipelines - Depth Range 2: 60 m 150 m; Fixed Platforms - Depth Range 3: 150 m 300 m; Floating Anchored Platforms; radius of buffer zones will be equal to $805 \text{ meters} + 2 \times \text{cell}$ depth at centroid. - Depth Range 4: 300 m 1,500 m; Tension Leg Platforms
+- Depth Range 1: 0-60 m; Fixed Platforms and Buried Pipelines - Depth Range 2: 60-150 m; Fixed Platforms - Depth Range 3: 150-300 m; Floating Anchored Platforms; radius of buffer zones will be equal to $805 \text{ m} + 2 \times \text{cell}$ depth at centroid - Depth Range 4: 300-1,500 m; Tension Leg Platforms - Depth Range 5: 1,500+ m; Dynamically Positioned Floating Platforms from Alaska to describe the model and the way it generates estimates of impacts of oil and natural gas infrastructure on commercial fisheries.